learn-co-curriculum/rails-flatiron-store-checkout/README.md

 ### Tasks

+1. Order and StripePayment functionality
   * Our `checkout` method on our carts controller is going to be done away with and instead that functionality will be handled by methods in the Order class and the orders controller.
   * The `create` action in the orders controller will be where our Stripe functionality is also handled.
   * Read the documentation linked below on how Stripe can be integrated into a Rails app.
 It's a simple example which we're going to build off of.
   * Create a StripePayment class which will handle working with the Stripe API.
   * A StripePayment belongs to an Order and an Order has_one StripePayment
   * We're going to persist user input via Stripe, so create a migration as well.
 We want to save the order_id, stripe_customer_id, stripe_email, stripe_default_card, and stripe_charge_id
   * **The model specs should guide your build**
   * Instead of having a "Checkout" link on the carts show page, have a link to paying with stripe. **Pass the features tests**

+2. Better Cart UI
+  * A user should be able to delete a line_item from the cart
+  * A user should be able to change the quantity of a line_item from the cart
+  * A user should be able to do both of these tasks via AJAX
+  * **Pass the features tests**

 ### Hints about App Architecture